Own a stock: Own a share of a company

 This refers to how you spread your portfolio among different types of investments, such as stocks, bonds, and money market investments.

-An aggressive investor with a long-term horizon might choose to keep 80% of his or her portfolio in stocks, for example, with the remaining 20% in bonds and money market funds.
+An aggressive investor with a long-term horizon might choose to keep a greater portion of his or her portfolio in stocks, for example, with the remaining portion in bonds and money market funds.
 This adds yet another level of diversification to the portfolio and can further reduce investment risk.
 Your financial professional can help you select an asset allocation that is appropriate for your goals and time frame.

 Weathering Market Fluctuations